Boyhood

 so

-characteristic of our species that it shapes entire societies and may
+characteristic of our species that it shapes entire societies.

 be recognized only by outsiders, or in